jblotus/explosivewebsprogramming/source/_posts/2012-03-22-enforcing-contracts-in-your-php-functions-and-methods.md

 <p>
   foo();
   foo('');</pre>
   First of all, you will notice that you need a <a title="PSR-0 Standard gist" href="https://gist.github.com/1234504">PSR-0 compatible autoloader</a> in order to use ContractLib.
 Not really a big deal but if you already use one ignore that block of code.
 Secondly, you also have to explicitly tell ContractLib to enforce contracts.
 This would allow you to only enforce contracts in a development environment for example.
-Apparently <a title="PHP assert() vs ContractLib" href="http://blog.stuartherbert.com/php/2012/01/17/comparing-contractlib-to-phps-built-in-assert/">ContractLib is pretty fast vs PHP&#8217;s assert()</a>, and I would personally argue that contracts should be enforced at all times.
+Apparently <a title="PHP assert() vs ContractLib" href="http://blog.stuartherbert.com/php/2012/01/17/comparing-contractlib-to-phps-built-in-assert/">ContractLib is pretty fast vs PHP's assert()</a>, and I would personally argue that contracts should be enforced at all times.
 You can always turn it off and benchmark your code to see if there is a big difference.
 </p>